bgupta13/bgupta13/README.md

 Security

+## What I've done:
+Currently, I've done a project where you can test the strength of your password on a scale from 1-4 with some arbitrary rules.
+It also incorporates HaveIBeenPwned's API to check whether or not that password has been breached already.

-# I'm currently working on:
+## I'm currently working on:
 An UNO game for one of my courses.
 It'll have all of the functionality you'd expect from an UNO game with some of my own little twists.